 - Kittens may be introduced to canned kitten food at this time.
 Select a quality brand of canned kitten food with a named meat source as the first ingredient (chicken is good).
-Many breeders and rescuers will have been feeding this food to the mother cat, and the kittens will quickly accommodate to eating mom's food.
+Many breeders and rescuers will have been feeding this food to the mother cat, and the kittens will quickly accommodate to eating what mom eats.

 - Kittens can also be trained to the litter box now.
 They need a smaller, separate box, one that will be easy to access and exit, with only an inch or two of litter.

 - Kittens can run, pounce, leap, and entertain themselves and their human observers endlessly.
 Just as quickly they can fall asleep at the drop of a hat, (growing up is hard work), so take care not to let them tire.